Dynatrace/perform-2022-hotday/automate-integrate-opentelemetry/content/05_trace_ingest_otelcollector/index.md

       receivers: [otlp]
       processors: [batch]
       exporters: [logging,otlphttp/stu1,otlphttp/stu2]
+...
 ```

-The diagram below will help you visualize the configuration of the OpenTelemetry Collector.
+This diagram will help you visualize the configuration of the OpenTelemetry Collector.

 ![OpenTelemetry Collector](../../assets/images/05_trace_ingest_otelcollector.png)